 But it seems like an ethereal dream.
 A moment in time that you witnessed but never actually took part in.
 Maybe I was a guest, looking on as two people who seemed so in love to the outside world, pledged a vow to never leave each other before I witnessed the bubble burst and the end of a union that just was never to be.

-But with the death of anything comes new beginnings, and if I had never suffered the loss of my future dreams, and leaving my martial home, I would never have got the strength to be where I am today.
+But with the death of anything comes new beginnings, and if I had never suffered the loss of my future dreams, and leaving my marital home, I would never have got the strength to be where I am today.

 This blog has been a journey, that started from day one of my new life.
 One at times of adventure, excitement and amazement at pushing myself to the very limit, and others, of despair, of wondering what the hell I had done, giving up a life that was absolutely fine, in the search for what?
 For the missing piece of me that maybe I would never truly find…

-I’m not going to go lie, it was tough but as cliche as it sounds – travelling saved me.
+I’m not going to lie, it was tough but as cliche as it sounds – travelling saved me.
 It gave me hope when I felt so lost and pulled me out of a place that at the time, I never thought I could pull myself out off alone.

 I underestimated divorce.
 I underestimated the pain, the loss, the grieving that all came in a little box packaged as ‘divorcee.’
 But now instead of the words ‘I’ve failed,’ divorcee to me means strength; of coming through something that at the time, was the worst point in my life.